OmeletsKitchen/RecipeBook/Breakfast/Oatmeal Breakfast Pie.md

 Pie Filling:

-1. Preheat oven to 350F.
+1.Preheat oven to 350F.
 Place butter in a 9in deep dish pie pan and slide it into the oven, letting the butter melt as the oven preheats
 2. In a medium mixing bowl, combine the oats, brown sugar, baking powder, and spices.
 In a second bowl, whisk together the milk, eggs, syrup, vanilla, and zest.
 3. Combine the wet and dry ingredients and stir to incorporate.
 Fold in all of the apples or most of the pears, depending on which you're using.
 4. When the butter has melted, remove the pie plate from the oven and pour in the batter.
 Return dish to the oven and bake 20 mins, or until the centre begins to set.